-metgrid metgrid metgrid

-Name Units Description ĺ

-+ + +
+metgrid Name metgrid Description + + t

 The most important of these three fields is the "metgrid Name" field, which determines the variable name that will be assigned to a meteorological field when it is written to the intermediate files by ungrib.
 This name should also match an entry in the METGRID.TBL file, so that the metgrid program can determine how the field is to be horizontally interpolated.
 The "metgrid Units" and "metgrid Description" fields specify the units and a short description for the field, respectively; here, it is important to note that if no description is given for a field, then ungrib will not write that field out to the intermediate files.